SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/refining-offloaded.md

 ### Sources and spaces

-On the home page of Dremio you will find at the left under **Datasets** two panels called **Spaces** and **Sources** respectively.
+On the home page of Dremio you will find at the left under **Datasets** two panels called **Spaces** and **Sources**.

 #### Sources

 In the **Sources** panel there is the data source `YourTenantIdDataLake`.
 This source has been auto-configured for you and points to your data lake.

-> **Info:** Terminology-wise Cumulocity IoT DataHub replicates data from Cumulocity Operational Store into the data lake.
+> **Info:** Terminology-wise, Cumulocity IoT DataHub replicates data from the Cumulocity Operational Store into the data lake.
 For Dremio the data lake and its target tables is a data source as it allows reading data from it.

 When you click on your data source it will be shown in the main panel.
 Clicking on the source in the main panel navigates into the data source.
 Here, you see a list of all target tables of your offloading pipelines.
 Clicking one of these target tables opens an SQL editor which allows you to run queries against that target table.